Skip to main content

 Inflammation is a natural, protective process initiated by the immune system to address injury or infection.
 Acute inflammation is targeted and temporary.
 Chronic, low-grade inflammation, however, is a hallmark of metabolic dysfunction.
 It is a persistent, systemic static that disrupts cellular communication.

 This inflammatory noise can interfere with hormone receptor function and blunt the signaling pathways that peptides are designed to activate.
-A body in a state of chronic inflammation is a body whose communication lines are perpetually busy, making it difficult for the precise messages of to be heard and acted upon.
+A body in a state of chronic inflammation is a body whose communication lines are perpetually busy, making it difficult for the precise messages of peptide therapy to be heard and acted upon.

 These three pillars are deeply interconnected.
 Insulin resistance drives inflammation, and both conditions impair mitochondrial function.
 The sum of their status creates your unique metabolic fingerprint.
 This fingerprint is the primary variable that will shape your body’s response to peptide therapy, determining whether the outcome is a profound recalibration of your health or a muted, frustrating result.